Caspar-Cheng/Python-Small-project-practice-collection/README.md

 # Python-junior-projects-practice-collection

-This collection mainly includes the projects about basic concepts such as loop and operators, it's all about procedural programming based to practice on basic usage of Python concepts.
+This collection mainly includes the projects about basic concepts such as loop and operators, it's all about procedural programming based, aim to practice on basic usage of Python concepts.

 1.Hangman-game: